Start Here

 Mindset

 I read a lot.
 I attribute a lot of my success in my programming journey to the scope and depth that reading has given me.
-Actually, I don’t read, I listen.
-Books and podcasts.
-They are absolutely life-changing.
+I understand it's hard to find time to read, but audiobooks solve this problem.
+You can quickly listen to a book while doing running errands or exercising. the same applies to podcasts.
+They can be life-changing.

 If you don’t have some form of input in your life, you’re missing out.
 In our days technology gives access to curated information easily accessible at any time.
-Indirect mentorship through podcasts, audiobooks, youtube channels.
-Yet some of us think that we don’t need it, we know it all.
+We can indirectly mentored through podcasts, audiobooks, youtube channels.
+Isn't that absolutely amazing?

 There are a few exceptions out there, but the vast majority of high achievers, the people who run things in this world, are avid readers.
+We believe books are superior to other media because you'll focus your attention on that topic for a few days or weeks.
+It's a type of immersion that you don't get from articles or blog posts.
 If you don’t like it, start liking it.
 It will pay off.
 I promise.

 There are many books I could recommend but to keep it simple, the most important are: